 His emotion-choked eulogy ran on, reminding

-us that “Many times the good doctor refused to
+“Many times the good doctor refused to

 take money and often paid the bills of